hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

    14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

+2. Temporary transition mechanisms

-2. Transitioning temporarily through insecurity
+2.1.
+Transitioning temporarily through insecurity

    An alternate approach to rolling DNSKEYs, especially when the toolsets being used do not provide easy algorithm rollover